You have no items in your shopping cart.

 The yearly cost to insure your ring is $1 to $2 for every $100 that it would cost to replace.
 In plain English, this means that if your ring would cost $9,000 to replace, you might expect to pay between $90 and $180 per year to insure it -- or slightly more in cities where the risk of theft is higher.

 Ask your agent or policy issuer.
-Consider buying a vault or safe to keep jewelry in when it's not being worn.
+Consider an alarm system with 24/7 central station monitoring or buying a vault or safe to keep jewelry in when it's not being worn.
 (You can also keep paperwork like appraisals in the safe, so you'll always know where it is if needed.)

 When you shop for a "ring rider" policy, make sure to read the fine print: A good policy will cover every potentially ring-threatening situation from theft to damage to accidentally dropping it in the garbage disposal.